 The foundation of good throwing mechanics does not change between the positions.
 This means 3X Pitching is very relevant for all position players.
 Just look at the career of Rick Ankiel.
-He transitioned from a hard throwing pitcher to a hard throwing outfielder.
+He transitioned from a hard-throwing pitcher to a hard-throwing outfielder.
 Just search [Rick Ankiel] on youtube and you will find many a video of him throwing a runner out like the video below.

 The critical components of 3X Pitching that occur when peaking ground reaction forces through a linear force vector during the stride into front foot strike and then transferring this force production up into pitch release remain the same for all position players.
-This also includes optimal hip to shoulder separation into early internal rotation.
+This also includes optimal hip-to-shoulder separation into early internal rotation.
 The key difference mechanically is the modification of 3X or triple extension.
 3X becomes more of a 2X when moving off of the mound onto flat ground.
 This is because 3X is not needed when you can build momentum with a run into front foot strike.
 2X or ankle and hip flexor extension of the drive leg is all you need.
-The ankle extension will be enough to peak ground reaction forces with the added momentum from the run to the ball and the hip flexor extension will be enough to initiate the hip rotation follow the peak ground reaction forces.
-You can learn about all of these position player mechanical throwing components in the 2X Mechanics Guides.
+The ankle extension will be enough to peak ground reaction forces with the added momentum from the run to the ball and the hip flexor extension will be enough to initiate the hip rotation following the peak ground reaction forces.
+You can learn about all of these position-player mechanical throwing components in the 2X Mechanics Guides.

 Position Player to Pitcher Throwing Science